 12 Top-Rated Attractions & Things to Do in Vail, CO

 You don't have to fly to Europe to immerse yourself in an alpine experience.
-Vail, Colorado provides that quintessential Alps-style environment right here in North America.
-In fact, the mountain village was founded by World War II mountain troopers who spent the majority of their time in the Alps – and they brought that vibe back home with them.
+Vail, Colorado, provides that quintessential Alps-style environment right here in North America.
+In fact, this mountain village was founded by World War II mountain troopers who spent the majority of their time in the Alps — and they brought that vibe back home with them.

 Nestled within the Gore Range, Vail is a paradise for mountain lovers.
-No matter the season, it offers that idyllic combination of extreme adventure and bucolic charm.
-Designed to look and feel like a mountain town in the Tyrolean Alps, Vail is considered to be one of the best ski destinations in the world, as well as a premiere location for hiking, mountain biking, dining, and culture.
+No matter the season, it offers that idyllic combination of extreme adventure and bucolic charm, with things to do for everyone.
+Designed to look and feel like a mountain town in the Alps, Vail is considered to be one of the best ski destinations in the world, as well as a premiere location for hiking, mountain biking, dining, and culture.

 Vail is packed with so many wonderful things to do and attractions to see during all four seasons.
 You'll quickly discover why it is one of the best places to visit in Colorado.
 Get to know this beautiful part of Colorado a bit better with our list of the best things to do in Vail.